archzedzenrun/launch_school/js230/Notes.md

 The `stopPropagation()` method stops the event object from continuing on the capturing/bubbling path.

-The `preventDefault()` method stops the event from performing its default action.
+The `preventDefault()` method stops the event object from performing its default action.
+With regards to nested elements: Using the preventDefault method will also prevent the default actions of any other event along the propagation path.

+**Event Delegation** is when one or more elements can fire a single event listener that is attached to a common ancestor further up the DOM tree.
+This technique simplifies code by reducing repetition which improves performance and is made possible through event propagation (capturing and bubbling).

 ### Asynchronous techniques